alphagov/govuk-developer-docs/source/manual/alerts/low-available-disk-space.html.md

 `sudo logrotate -vf /etc/logrotate.d/<type of logs>`

-**If you have nowhere to move the logs and it is causing an incident, uptime of the server takes precedent over logfiles, so just truncate the logs to free up space**
+**If you have nowhere to move the logs and it is causing an incident, uptime of the server takes precedence over logfiles, so just truncate the logs to free up space**